No matter what year it is, people always ask the question, “What’s better for growing my audience? Blogging or social media?”

 And because social media feels a little more personal, it may help shorten how much time someone needs between when they find you and when they’re ready to buy from you.

 Depending on the platform you choose, your followers will likely get to know you, see your face, hear your voice and your personality on video, et cetera.
-This really helps to build the know-like-trust factor a lot faster than just reading text you wrote on your website.
+This really helps to build the know-like-trust factor a lot faster than just reading the text you wrote on your website.

 So if you really need money and you need to make sales now, social media will probably get you faster results than just creating content on a blog.